brandontorreglosa/xoppack/readme.md

 <p><strong>Huge Update:</strong><br/>
 We Have Made Various Changes In The Package, Of Which None Have Affected The Constructor In To Need Of Changing Options.
 Although They Have Affected Only The Source.<br/>To Be More Specific We Have Changed Folders And Functions Of Each Constructor.<br/>Example:
 &nbsp;<code>lib</code>&nbsp;to&nbsp;<code>src</code>&nbsp;,&nbsp;<code>examples</code>&nbsp;to&nbsp;<code>events</code>&nbsp;,&nbsp;<code>xoptypes</code>&nbsp;to&nbsp;<code>typescript</code> and more...</p>
+<code>V1.5.1</code>
+<p><strong>Very Huge Update:</strong><br/>
+We Are Gonna Be Welcoming Discord.jsV13 Constructors By The End Of June With Better Functions, New Colors And More...
+Even Better You Can Now Try The Loading Function In Your Own Bot, Just Update To This Better Version.</p>

 ## **👥 | Discord Server**
 You Can Visit The [Issues](https://github.com/HACKERPROTM/xoppack/issues) Page Of XOPPACK To Report [Bugs](https://github.com/HACKERPROTM/xoppack/issues) Or [Errors](https://github.com/HACKERPROTM/xoppack/issues) Found!